kanikasure/llm-as-ontology-server/manual_verification_ground_truth/selectron_therapy.md

 ## Siblings

-The following code was used to compute the sibling set.
-The result is illustrated in the image below.
+We copied the BioPortal siblings from the file structure into a set and verified its intersection with the API result to see if there are any concepts being retrieved that should not be there, or any missing from the API call.
+The code below computes that intersection; the result is illustrated in the image below.

 ![Siblings](siblings.png)